iusehooks/redhooks/README.md

 Redhooks follows the exact same principles of redux which is inspired to.
 * the whole state of your app is stored in an object tree inside a single store.
-* state is ready only.
+* state is read only.
 So the only way to change the state is to dispatch an action, an object describing what happened.
 * to specify how the actions transform the state tree, you write pure reducers.

 ## Store